windvalley/gossh/README.md

   Timeout for executing commands or a script on each remote host.
   Timeout for the current gossh task.

-- Supports printing the execution results of `gossh` to a file or screen or to a file and screen at the same time.
+- Supports printing the execution results of `gossh` to a file or screen or a file and screen at the same time.
 Supports json format output.
 Supports printing debug information.
 Supports silent output.

 - High-performance and high-concurrency.
 You can specify number of concurrent connections (default `1`).